Louis Upton

-Louis Cassius Upton (October 10, 1886 – October 9, 1952) is best known for co-founding the Whirlpool Corporation (originally known as Upton Machine Company) with his uncle Emory Upton and investor Lowell Bassford in 1911.
+Louis Cassius Upton (October 10, 1886 – October 9, 1952) was an American entrepreneur best known for co-founding the Whirlpool Corporation (originally known as Upton Machine Company) with his uncle Emory Upton and investor Lowell Bassford in 1911.

 Early life

 Louis Cassius Upton was born in Fredonia, New York on October 10, 1886, and was the first of four children of Carrie Upton (née Blogett) and Cassius Marcelus Upton.
 His father, Cassius was a lawyer by training who founded a publishing business in the late 1890s.
-Louis had one younger brother Frederick Upton, and three younger sisters, Katherine, Louise and Marjorie Upton.
+Louis had one younger brother, Frederick, and three younger sisters.

 In 1903, when Louis was 17 and a junior in high school, his father was killed in a streetcar accident in Chicago.
 Louis got a job selling insurance to help support the family at the same time that he was completing high school.

 Business career

 Louis Upton graduated in 1908 from Lake Forest Academy in Lake Forest, Illinois.